Ruturajn/Dotfiles/README.md

 If you are using the [Arch_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/main/Arch-Setup-Scripts/Arch_Setup_Install.sh) script all of these things mentioned about editing files, picom configs (It will also ask you which fork of picom you require and place the default config from that fork in `~/.config/picom/picom.conf`), and adding your user to the groups will be taken care of by the script.
-The script will also backup your `$HOME/.config` directory before making any changes, so you will not loose any data. **_The Setup Scripts do not support neovim setup as of yet, it will be added soon_**.
+The script will also backup your `$HOME/.config` directory before making any changes, so you will not loose any data.

 <br />